Content:

-The OECD Pillar Two framework establishes a 15 percent global minimum tax.
-Digital assets allow tech giants to shift profits to low-tax jurisdictions easily.
-Without global cooperation, national UBI programs risk bankrupting their local economies.
-Sam Altman proposes taxing compute and land assets to fix this.
-Such taxes could theoretically provide every American with 13,500 dollars annually.
+The OECD's "Pillar Two" framework established a 15% global minimum tax rate.
+Digital assets enable tech giants to easily shift profits to low-tax jurisdictions.
+Without global cooperation, national Universal Basic Income schemes could bankrupt local economies.
+Sam Altman proposed taxing compute and land assets to address this issue.
+Theoretically, such taxes could provide $13,500 per American annually.

 #UniversalBasicIncome #AI2030 #EconomicPolicy #AutomationTax #FutureOfWork #GlobalEconomy #TechRegulation #WealthRedistribution #FiscalStrategy #DigitalDividends